owulveryck/blog/content/post/journey-onnx-day2.md

 ## Running the graph

-To run the graph, I need to give it one input.
+To run the graph, I need to give it one input to work on.
 I will use the input of the first section (the one that displayed a `0`).
 The model should return a vector of 10 entries with a higher value in the first position: